ceejbot/scaling-registry-2014/scaling-registry.md

 # [fit] 70/30 west/east split
 # [fit] 52 running instances, variable

-^ DJ mode: The new infrastructure would run alongside the old one.
-I'd fade the old one out & the new one in & registry users wouldn't notice the transition.
+^ Another big change: we moved to Ubuntu on AWS with significant wins in compatibility & tooling.

 ---

 ![fit](assets/registry_arch_nov2014.png)

 ^ The registry today.
+WAY fewer instances & cheaper to run.
+Extra capacity for redundancy: if an AWS region goes down, we're fine.

 ---

 # [fit] 50/50 AWS region split
 # [fit] haproxy to load balance
-# [fit] far fewer instances
+# [fit] no AWS-specific magic

+^ We use as few AWS features as possible to keep our options open.

 ---